quillforms/quillforms/readme.txt

 5. QuillForms Renderer

 == Changelog ==

+= 1.2.0 =  19 Jul 2021
+Feature: Add control for submit button label.
+Feature: Add some validation contraints for blocks.
+Feature: Adding a link in header for navigating back to WordPress dashboard.
+Fix: Fixing various bugs related to logic and extendability.

 = 1.1.4 =  2 Jul 2021
 Fix: Theme background image not displaying in themes list.